QuickBooks Video Tutorials

 What Can You Do with QuickBooks?

-QuickBooks software has many different applications and uses across a wide variety of industries.
-Many small and medium-sized businesses use QuickBooks for its record-keeping features as it was originally designed for businesses without a dedicated accounting department.
-QuickBooks allows someone to track and categorize many things such as expenses, sales, transactions, and customer, vendor, and inventory lists.
+QuickBooks software has numerous applications and uses across various industries.
+Many small and medium-sized businesses use QuickBooks for its record-keeping features, as it was originally designed for businesses without a dedicated accounting department.
+QuickBooks allows users to track and categorize items such as expenses, sales, transactions, and customer, vendor, and inventory lists.
 This makes QuickBooks a great option for those needing to keep all of their business records in one place.

-Additionally, many people use QuickBooks to create and send invoices, manage employee payroll, help prepare their taxes, maintain a budget, and automate tasks.
+Additionally, many use QuickBooks to create and send invoices, manage employee payroll, prepare taxes, maintain a budget, and automate tasks.
 QuickBooks includes features to automate accounts payable and receivable.
-Many use QuickBooks to automate sending customer invoices or payment reminders or even keeping employees updated on crucial tasks and sending deadline reminders.
-These features of QuickBooks allow you to increase productivity and maintain efficient workflows so that you do not constantly need to task employees with work that can be done by the QuickBooks software itself.
+These features allow you to increase productivity and maintain efficient workflows, reducing the need to assign tasks to employees who QuickBooks software can handle.

-Not only do businesses use QuickBooks, but QuickBooks is often used by self-employed people like freelancers and independent contractors.
-QuickBooks offers a specific version of the software called QuickBooks Solopreneur (formerly QuickBooks Self-Employed or SE).
-Many people find that once they link their accounts, it is easy to import their transactions and the QuickBooks software will automatically work to tag one’s income.
-Self-employed users will likely need to do a bit of extra work to categorize their transactions more effectively for their own needs, but QuickBooks can do much of the bookkeeping work automatically and make tracking finances easier for individuals.
+Not only do businesses use QuickBooks, but it's also used by self-employed individuals such as freelancers and independent contractors.
+QuickBooks offers a version called QuickBooks Solopreneur (formerly QuickBooks Self-Employed or SE).
+Many find it easy to import transactions once their accounts are linked, with QuickBooks automatically tagging income.
+Self-employed users may need to categorize transactions more effectively, but QuickBooks automates much of the bookkeeping and simplifies financial tracking.

 Why Are Video Tutorials Helpful When Learning QuickBooks?